pop-os/kernelstub/README.md

 can install kernelstub through the `kernelstub` package.

 To build a debian package locally, first install the build dependencies.
-On Pop_OS, you can install the build dependencies using this command:
+On Pop!\_OS, you can install the build dependencies using this command:
 ```
 sudo apt build-dep kernelstub
 ```